 Although I like sleeping in a tent, schlepping sleeping gear back and forth and waiting for the tent and ground cloths to dry off on wet mornings gets old, so I’ve been thinking about getting a camper van.
 But I love my 1999 CR-V, and after watching some videos of people who had managed to live out of their Toyota Prius’ (or Subaru Outbacks) for months at a time, I decided to try to see what I could do with the CR-V. The car is AWD, will go almost anywhere, and still averages 30 mpg.
 It runs great and still has a lot of life left, so modifying it seemed worth the effort.

-I often camp in dispersed sites, and I’m a photographer and sound recordist, so I carry a bit of gear with me.
-My 60-lb dog also takes up quite a bit of room.
+I often camp in dispersed sites (aka boon docking), and I’m a photographer and sound recordist, so I carry a bit of gear with me.
+My 60-lb. dog also takes up quite a bit of room.
 The seats on the CR-V do not fold down flat, and only leave about 5 feet of not-quite level sleeping room.
 I’ve slept in the back before, with the seats folded down, and could barely fit my 5’6” on the diagonal, and it wasn’t very comfortable.
 Scouring the internet, I learned that others had made their CR-Vs more livable either by building a platform over the top of the folded up back seats, or by removing the seats and building a platform.
-I wanted to maximize storage space for my gear, so I pulled the seats out.
+I wanted to maximize storage space for my gear, so I pulled the seats out (not easy in this version of the CR-V).
 I use the table that comes with the car on occasion, so I left the carpeting that covers the back cargo area.

 I also wanted to maximize headroom, as I know from having had a variety of small pickups with toppers, that it is much easier to change clothes if you can sit up straight.
 The cargo area has just enough headroom for me to sit up straight and barely brush the headliner with the top of my head.
 So I opted for a platform of the same height as the back of the car, in other words, I only built a frame for the area where the seats were.
 The frame is built from 2x3s and 2x2s.